-- The Headteacher always has the right to apply a fixed term exclusion of 1+ days, or permanent exclusion when circumstances require it i.e. in response to a serious breach or persistent breaches of the school's behaviour policy (when a wide range of strategies for dealing with disciplinary offences have been employed) and where allowing the student to remain in school would seriously harm the education or welfare of the students or others in the school. - The school will apply a maximum fixed term exclusion for a single incident of 5 days - Over time, the school's use of fixed term exclusion will mean that no-one exceeds 45 days exclusion or 300 tariff points in an academic year without being permanently excluded, and that this will be the result of repeated violation of the school's behaviour policy or a serious single incident. - The following charts are for guidance, showing how over time a student's failure to adhere to the school's rules will lead to increasing exclusion. - It is expected that once a student reaches 45 days, it is unlikely that the school has the capacity to provide further strategies to support the student in addressing their poor conduct, and that a permanent exclusion will result.
+- The Headteacher always has the right to apply a fixed term suspension of 1+ days, or permanent exclusion when circumstances require it i.e. in response to a serious breach or persistent breaches of the school's behaviour policy (when a wide range of strategies for dealing with disciplinary offences have been employed) and where allowing the student to remain in school would seriously harm the education or welfare of the students or others in the school. - The school will apply a maximum fixed term suspension for a single incident of 5 days - Over time, the school's use of fixed term suspension will mean that no-one exceeds 45 days suspension in an academic year without being permanently excluded, and that this will be the result of repeated violation of the school's behaviour policy or a serious single incident. - The following charts are for guidance, showing how over time a student's failure to adhere to the school's rules will lead to increasing suspension. - It is expected that once a student reaches 45 days, it is unlikely that the school has the capacity to provide further strategies to support the student in addressing their poor conduct, and that a permanent exclusion will result.

-Number of Fixed Term Exclusion Number of days Exclusion
+Number of Fixed Term Suspensions Number of days Suspension

 First 1

 Second 1

 Third 1

 Fourth 1

 Fifth 1

 Sixth 1

 Seventh 1

 Eight 2

 Ninth 2

 Tenth 2

 Eleventh 2

 Twelfth 3

 Thirteenth 3

 Fourteenth 3

 Fifteenth 3

 Sixteenth 4

 Seventeenth 4

 Eighteenth 5

 Nineteenth 5

 Total in one academic year 45

 The Climate for Learning strategy gives students the opportunity to make a choice to get back on track without a situation escalating.
-Alongside this, we have a range of strategies, Waves of Intervention which can be used to provide appropriate support for students at risk of exclusion.
+Alongside this, we have a range of strategies, Waves of Intervention, which incorporates strategies within the Ladder of Intervention which can be used to provide appropriate support for students at risk of increased suspensions or permanent exclusion.